nightintoxicated/tty-attack/README.md

 should be considered, and mitigated against where possible, this has been developed in a test lab.

 Only use this when and where you are authorized to do so.
+I believe this will only be used in such situations where it has been approved.
 I am not responsible for how you use this.